ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

     - Azure Active Directory Premium **P2** also includes advanced identity protection and Privileged Identity Management features.
 - [Mutifactor authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks) for office 365
     - A subset of Azure AD Multi-Factor Authentication capabilities is part of your Office 365 subscription.
-    - forms of verification
+    - forms of verification                 (Self-service Password Reset)
+        - password                          (MFA and SSPR)
-        - SMS
+        - SMS                               (MFA and SSPR)
-        - Voice Call
+        - Voice Call                        (MFA and SSPR)
-        - Microsoft Authentication App
+        - Microsoft Authentication app      (MFA and public preview for SSPR)
+        - App passwords                     (MFA only in certain cases)
+        - Security Questions                (SSPR only)
+        - Email address                     (SSPR only)
+        - OATH Hardware token               (Public preview for MFA and SSPR)
     - enabled via '*Azure Privileged Identity Management*'
 - hybrid identities - federation services
     - For hybrid identities, you can configure MFA when deployed while synchronized or federated with on-premises Active Directory Domain Services and Azure Active Directory.